badbuddhatrades/DragDropBracketManager/QuickStartLite.md

 **Q: Where are the settings?**
 - LITE has no settings (keeps it simple!).
 PRO has a full settings window with 5 tabs.

-**Q: Does LITE require a license?**
-- Yes, LITE requires a user-based license (Vendor ID: 486) tied to your NinjaTrader account.

 **Q: When should I use BE+1 vs BE+5?**
 - Use BE+1 early when price just starts moving in your favor (more conservative)